 Dr. Michael Baran

-In addition to his IDS work, Michael has taught courses on race and identity at Harvard University and the University of Michigan.
-He has worked as associate director at FrameWorks Institute and currently works as a principal researcher at the American Institutes of Research.
-In that capacity, he conducts and organizes ethnographic research for social change on a variety of issues, including race and identity, racial disparities in education, violence against children, healthy housing, environmental health, criminal justice reform, and immigration reform for funders such as the MacArthur Foundation, the National Science Foundation, UNICEF, and the Bernard van Leer Foundation.
+In addition to his inQUEST work, Michael has taught courses on race and identity, Latin America, child development, and research methodology at Harvard University and the University of Michigan.
+He has worked as associate director at the FrameWorks Institute and principal researcher at the American Institutes of Research, conducting ethnographic research to inform strategic framing and culturally competent campaigns around a variety of pressing social issues.